DEVSENSE/phptools-docs/docs/vscode/frameworks/laravel.md

 For more customization, create a [launch profile](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations), and select PHP.
 The profile will be pre-configured for use with Laravel.

-> Please watch DEBUG CONSOLE winow for the development server log, or issues.
+> Please watch DEBUG CONSOLE window for the development server log, or issues.

 ## See Also